Tomerg91/Lumea/memory-bank/activeContext.md

 - Disabling `react/prop-types` ESLint rule in TypeScript projects.
 - Escaping HTML entities (like apostrophes, quotes) in JSX text nodes (`&apos;`, `&quot;`).
 - Avoiding empty interfaces in TypeScript where `type` aliases can be used, except in declaration merging scenarios (like module/namespace augmentation).
+- Using `Record<string, unknown>` for objects with dynamic properties instead of `any`.
+- Using type assertions with the `as unknown as` pattern for safer type conversions.
+- Using utility functions like `getNumericUserId()` to safely convert between types when necessary.

 Learnings and project insights: